janvolck/kestro-ha/ideas.md

  /kestro/sensors/<name>/output/value

-all changes will be send to mqtt broker the peripheral service will also listen to all /kestro/sensors/# and update a local properties map with the information
+all changes will be sent to mqtt broker the peripheral service will also listen to all /kestro/sensors/# and update a local properties map with the information